Sevenoaks: History

 There are few records earlier than the 13th century for the town, when it was given market status.
 The weekly cattle market was held in Hitchen Hatch Lane until 1999.
-It was closed to make way for the "160 BT building" in London Road.
+It was closed to make way for the 160 BT building in London Road.
 A food market is held in the centre of town every Saturday.
-In the Middle Ages two hospitals were provided by religious orders for the care of old or sick people, especially those going on pilgrimage.
+In the Middle Ages, two hospitals were provided by religious orders for the care of old or sick people, especially those going on pilgrimage.

 Sevenoaks School, at the south end of High Street, is one of the oldest lay foundations in England.
 It was founded by William Sevenoke in 1432.
 Sevenoke, a foundling, had been brought up in the town.
 In later life he became a merchant and served as alderman, sheriff and Mayor of London.
 Founding the school and adjacent almshouses was his thanks to the town.
-In 1560 the school was granted letters patent by Queen Elizabeth I and became known as 'Queen Elizabeth's Grammar School'.
-It was "for the education of boys and youths in grammar and learning".
+In 1560 the school was granted letters patent by Queen Elizabeth I and became known as Queen Elizabeth's Grammar School.

-In 1456 Thomas Bourchier, Archbishop of Canterbury, purchased the Knole estate and built Knole House.
+In 1456, Thomas Bourchier, Archbishop of Canterbury, purchased the Knole estate and built Knole House.
 The mansion dominates the town.

 The eponymous oak trees in Knole Park have been replaced several times over the centuries.
-In 1902 seven oaks were planted on the north side of The Vine cricket ground to commemorate the coronation of King Edward VII.
+In 1902, seven oaks were planted on the north side of The Vine cricket ground to commemorate the coronation of King Edward VII.
 During the Great Storm of 1987, six of those trees were blown down.
 Their replacements, planted in a ceremony involving well-known people from television shows such as Blue Peter and locals such as Gloria Hunniford and Caron Keating, were vandalised, leaving the one mature tree standing.
-The trees have been replaced and eight Oak trees of varying ages line The Vine.
+The trees have been replaced and eight oak trees of varying ages line The Vine.

 A serious railway accident occurred nearby on 24 August 1927.
 Southern Railway K class passenger tank engine No. A800 River Cray was derailed hauling a Cannon Street to Deal express, knocking a road bridge and killing 13 passengers.
 The locomotive crew survived.
 The entire K class was subsequently rebuilt to prevent such an event from occurring again.
 The accident called into question the quality of track laying in the area.

+Healthcare

+A number of institutions provided healthcare in the 19-20th centuries including: